Cinereous Vulture Bulgaria

 The Cinereous Vulture was found everywhere in Bulgaria during the 19th and the beginning of the 20th century.
 But due to habitat loss, the widespread use of poisons to combat terrestrial predators, agricultural intensification, lack of food resources, and deliberate shooting of individuals, the species was driven to extinction.
 The only original colony of the Balkans species is located in the Dadia National Park, Greece, where often single birds were observed visiting vulture feeding sites in the Eastern Rhodopes, reaching both the Balkan Mountains and the Kresna Gorge.
 To bring the species back to the country, local and international organisations came together and launched the Vultures Back To LIFE project in 2015.

-In a landmark moment for the conservation of Europe’s largest vulture species, two young Cinereous Vultures were released into the wild in Bulgaria on Wednesday 25 July 2018, reintroducing the species to the country for the first time since it was declared extinct decades ago.
+In a landmark moment for the conservation of Europe’s largest vulture species, two young captive-bred Cinereous Vultures coming from the Cinereous Vulture EEP were released into the wild in Bulgaria on Wednesday 25 July 2018, reintroducing the species to the country for the first time since it was declared extinct decades ago.

 CONSERVATION ACTIONS AND ACHIEVEMENTS